 The Broadside Presentation

 Its that time of year again when our thoughts return to fishing for Chinooks, the mighty King Salmon.
-There is nothing better than swinging large flies for the meanest of all Salmon.
+There is nothing better than Swinging flies for Chinook Salmon.
 This reminded me of a situation that happened while fishing in Argentina for huge Chinooks.
 On this small river, only 8km long, one such run is called the channel, for apparent reasons.
 Facing you is a vast rock wall resulting in a deep channel in the middle of the river, which the Chinooks love to rest in.